-At a time when Argentina could boast enormous success its participation in global markets, Buenos Aires was a city where poorer immigrants struggled to reap the rewards offered by capitalist enterprise.
-These conditions created an urgent political need to consensus and create confidence in a national modernity.
-This call was answered by the rise of democratic populism with the presidenc of Hyplito Irigoyen. ontradictions of the regime became evident in the violent repression of labor movement during the semana trágica [tragic week] of January 1919 and the reactionary coup by General Jos Felix Uriburu in 1930 the crash of global markets in 1929. rotesco criollo reflected these anxieties, tensions, and fragmentation by staging the too apparent failure of a generation of lowerclass immigrants to fulfill their American dream.
-Grotescos were presented in the same large commercial theatres sainetes, but the plays’ interior settings allowed for a more reflexive and critical dramatic representation.
-A process of trial and error is shown in plots where the family struggles to achieve the ne to succeed in the modern city.
-The acting style borrowed gestural, physical, and speaking techniques the comic sainete and transformed them for stronger tragicomic effect and depth of character.
-Characteristics of the genre include financial failure and the protagonist, a moral dilemma presented by the pressures of urban life, and animal-like behavior.
+At a time when Argentina could boast enormous economic success due to its participation in global markets, Buenos Aires was a city where poorer immigrants struggled to reap the rewards offered by capitalist enterprise.
+These conditions created an urgent political need to develop consensus and create confidence in a national modernity.
+This call was answered by the rise of democratic populism with the presidency of Hypólito Irigoyen.
+The contradictions of the regime became evident in the violent repression of the labor movement during the semana trágica [tragic week] of January 1919 and the reactionary coup led by General José Felix Uriburu in 1930, following the crash of global markets in 1929.
+The grotesco criollo reflected these anxieties, tensions, and fragmentation by staging the all too apparent failure of a generation of lower-class immigrants to fulfill their American dream.
+Grotescos were presented in the same large commercial theatres as sainetes, but the plays’ interior settings allowed for a more reflexive and critical dramatic representation.
+A process of trial and error is shown in plots where the family struggles to achieve the skills needed to succeed in the modern city.
+The acting style borrowed gestural, physical, and speaking techniques from the comic sainete and transformed them for stronger tragicomic effect and depth of character.
+Characteristics of the genre include financial failure and the stubbornness of the protagonist, a moral dilemma presented by the pressures of urban life, and animal-like behavior.
 A lack of flow in communication and action increases the characters’ self-consciousness while they are mocked and put to the test against a reality that is revealed as alienating and unjust.

-This tension between the individual and his environment as well as the disintegration of language as reliable form of communication can be related to the European theatre of the absurd, thirty years later.
-The mask of the grotesco character, spiritual emptiness of society, has an affinity with European expressionism. rotesco criollo’s emphasis on confusion and doubt commented on a developing Argentine identity and the illusory dreams of modernity.
-Moreover, since the elder failure remain part of family drama, the grotesco plot does not reach closure but suggests the continuation of a ritual of trial, error, and survival.
+This tension between the individual and his environment as well as the disintegration of language as a reliable form of communication can be related to the European theatre of the absurd, which developed thirty years later.
+The mask of the grotesco character, indicative of the spiritual emptiness of modern society, also has an affinity with European expressionism.
+The grotesco criollo’s emphasis on confusion and doubt commented on a developing Argentine identity and the illusory dreams of modernity.
+Moreover, since the elder characters’ failures remain part of the family drama, the grotesco plot does not reach closure but suggests the continuation of a ritual of trial, error, and survival.
 In this sense, the modernism of grotesco criollo is reflected in both its critical stance and its view towards the future.
 Later Argentine plays such as La nona [The Grandma] (1978) by Roberto Cossa have elements of the grotesco that fulfill satirical and farcical intents.
-Griselda Gamb’s plays experiment with grotesco masks to show how violent authority and its victims can be complicit with other. rotesco criollo continues to be an important reference in Argentine theatrical practice today.
+Griselda Gambaro’s plays experiment with grotesco masks to show how violent authority and its victims can be complicit with one other.
+The grotesco criollo continues to be an important point of reference in Argentine theatrical practice today.

 References and further reading

-Kaiser-Lenoir, C. (1977) El grotesco criollo: Estilo teatral de una poca La Habana: Casa de las Amricas.
-Pellettieri, O. (2008) El sainete y el grotesco criollo: Del autor al actor Buenos Aires: Galerna.
+Kaiser-Lenoir, Claudia.
+(1977) El grotesco criollo: Estilo teatral de una época, La Habana: Casa de las Américas.

+Loayza, Milton.
+(2009) ‘David Viñas’s Theory of Grotesco and the Glocal Scene of Habitus Production’, Journal of Dramatic Theory and Criticism 23(2): 111–30.
+Pellettieri, Osvaldo.
+(2008) El sainete y el grotesco criollo: Del autor al actor, Buenos Aires: Galerna.

-Romano, E. (1986) ‘Grotesco y clases medias en la escena argentina’ Hispamrica: Revista e iteratura 15(44) 2937.
+Romano, Eduardo.
+(1986) ‘Grotesco y clases medias en la escena argentina’, Hispamérica: Revista de literatura 15(44): 29–37.

+Milton Loayza, SUNY-Oswego